-Stay away from affected sites until they have been properly inspected and authorities give the all clear.
+Stay away from the landslide area until it has been properly inspected and authorities give the all clear.

 Report broken utility lines to appropriate authorities.

-Re-plant damaged ground as soon as possible because erosion caused by the loss of ground cover can lead to flash flooding.
+Re-plant damaged ground as soon as possible.
+Erosion caused by the loss of ground cover can lead to flash flooding.

 A landslide is the movement of rock, soil and vegetation down a slope.
-Landslides can range in size from a single boulder in a rock fall to a very large avalanche of debris with huge quantities of rock and soil that spreads across many kilometres.
+Landslides can be the size of a single boulder.
+Or they can be as big as a large avalanche of debris with huge quantities of rock and soil that spreads across many kilometres.
 Landslides are a serious geological hazard in many parts of New Zealand.

-New Zealand’s mountainous land, loose volcanic soil and frequent earthquake activity make landslides common in many parts of the country.
+New Zealand has mountainous land, loose volcanic soil and frequent earthquake activity.
+These make landslides common in many parts of the country.

 It’s important to recognise the warning signs and act quickly.